BardicDefense/purple-hack/spells.md

 prepared) as their declared spell in response to an enemy casting a spell, replacing any other declared spell.
-In the Magic Phase, before spells are resolved, the dispeller and the enemy each make a dispel check: roll 1d6 + caster level.
-The enemy adds the level of the spell they are trying to cast, and the highest result wins; ties go to the dispeller.
+In the Magic Phase, before spells are resolved, the dispeller and the enemy each make a dispel check: roll 1d6 + caster level + rank of the spell being cast (e.g., Counterspell will usually be 2).
+The highest result wins; ties go to the dispeller.
 If the dispeller wins, the enemy spell is disrupted.

 #### Detect Invisibility